 As the tangible world can be costly and consumes natural resources, digital transformation is reducing cost and providing more options to consumers.
 How is data driving digital transformation, and what is to come next in a digital world?

 Using the Right Data

 Connecting everything often results in higher costs and inundation.
 But, as the company's transformation scales, not taking advantage of mass data collection might allow them to miss the full benefits of this technology.

-This larger scale of connectivity accelerated dashboards.
-Service providers were able to use dashboards to gather data from multiple companies for larger data sets to improve accuracy, and charge only for the services needed.
+This larger scale of connectivity has accelerated dashboards.
+Service providers were able to use dashboards to gather data from multiple companies for larger data sets to improve accuracy and charge only for the services needed.
 Features could be enabled or disabled remotely with the click of a mouse.

+Figure 1.
 A graphic showing different forms of cloud services.

 A trend in manufacturing is to process raw data on edge devices or locally.
-If a device is processing data locally it minimizes lag, can increase security, and reduce the cost of sending mass data over the internet.
+If a device is processing data locally, it minimizes lag, increases security, and reduces the cost of sending mass data over the internet.
 While starting a digital transformation, connected devices are providing data on ROIs, which can help justify the cost of more innovations.

 Advanced Features Adding Value to Digital Transformation

-Once there are larger data sets from multiple sources companies should stay focused on security.
+Once there are larger data sets from multiple sources, companies should stay focused on security.
 Additionally, with more data, it will be important to look into how more advanced cloud computing and features might add value to the digital transformation.

-Connected devices have already started to show how manufacturing might look like in the future.
+Connected devices have already started to show how manufacturing might look in the future.
 Mobile robots and robotic cells are easily becoming popular trends and drivers in the digital space.
 While worker cells and mobile robots can operate independently, connecting this technology to more data, larger networks, or cloud services can open the door to faster, effective, more autonomous capabilities.

 Digital tools such as monitoring, remote access, simulations, and more will continue to drive digital transformations in manufacturing.
 To stay competitive, manufacturing has to be able to function faster and more cost-effectively while delivering more benefits.